BraCR10/MarioPoorty/README.md

    - Navigate to the `src` folder and compile the server code:
      ```bash
      javac src/main/java/MainGame/GameServer.java
-     java src/main/java/MainGame/GameServer.java
+     java -cp out MainGame.GameServer
      ```
-     or using a java compiler
+     or using a java IDLE
 2. **Run the Client**
    - Compile and start the client application:
      ```bash
      javac src/main/java/MainGame/Player.java
-     java src/main/java/MainGame/Player.java
+     java -cp out MainGame.Player
      ```
-     or using a java compiler
+     or using a java IDLE

 3. **Select a character and number to play**